-AGNC Investment Corp (AGNC) has a sky-high dividend yield of 12.3%, which is something this stock is certainly known for.
-In terms of dividend yield, AGNC is near the top of our list of high-yield dividend stocks.
+AGNC Investment Corp (AGNC) has an extremely high dividend yield above 15%.
+In terms of current dividend yield, AGNC is near the very top of our list of high-yield dividend stocks.

-AGNC was founded in 2008.
-It is an internally-managed REIT.
+AGNC was founded in 2008 and is an internally-managed REIT.
 Whereas most REITs own physical properties that are leased to tenants, AGNC has a different business model.
 It operates in a niche of the REIT market: mortgage securities.

 AGNC invests in agency mortgage-backed securities.
 It generates income by collecting interest on its invested assets, minus borrowing costs.
 It also records gains or losses from its investments and hedging practices.

 Agency securities are those that have principal and interest payments guaranteed by either a government-sponsored entity, or the government itself.
 They theoretically carry less risk than private mortgages.

 The trust employs significant amounts of leverage to invest in these securities in order to boost its ability to generate interest income.
 AGNC borrows primarily on a collateralized basis through securities structured as repurchase agreements.

 The trust’s stated goal is to build value via a combination of monthly dividends and net asset value accretion.
 AGNC has done well with its dividends over time, but net asset value creation has sometimes proven elusive.